Style Guide

 Do use serial commas.

-Do not write out numbers; always use the numerical value.
+Do not write out numbers when referring to a number of items; always use the numerical value.

 The folder contains 24 files.
 One folder contains 7 files, and the other contains 24 files.
 At least 20 pieces of candy fell off the table.